Health Information and Tools > Medications > Foscarnet Sodium - Injection

 How To Use

 To prevent kidney damage, it is important to drink plenty of fluids while using this medication.
-Fluids may be given by vein to make sure you get enough.
+Fluids may be given by injection into a vein to make sure you get enough.

 Antivirals work best when the amount of medicine in your body is kept at a constant level.
 Use this drug at evenly spaced intervals.